 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 Bees belong to a group of insects that belong to the Hymenoptera order, ideally referring to insects with membrane wings.
 Within this order are a total of 100,000 species of insects.
 In total there are 25 thousand different kinds of bees in existence.
 Most people are more familiar with the honey bee, primarily because they are largely domesticated and they produce a food consumed by humans.
 There are however, many other bees that live a solitary lifestyle.
-This kind survives and thrives inside small tunnels.
+This kind – native bees, survives and thrives inside small tunnels.

 Bees are social insects and even in cases of solitary species, you might find a number of females sharing a tunnel.
 Some other bee species exhibit a semi or social organization with a hierarchical arrangement for the female bees.
 Bumblebees, tropical stingless bees and honey bees belong to the same family.
 The social organization of this group is similar across the board, with one fertile female queen vested with the responsibility of laying eggs for the colony.
 The other colony members will devote their lifetime to serving the queen and handling any other important tasks within the colony.
 These include cleaning, defense, feeding brood, feeding the queen, removal of dirt or dead bees, foraging, and many others.

 Mason bees are fascinating insects.
 They are excellent pollinators and come second to none in that respect.
 They have two seasons in their life cycle: active season and inactive season.
 Each of these seasons has its special demands and the keeper should be familiar with both.
 These heavy foragers require a reliable source of nectar during the active season.
 They mainly rely on fruit trees and wildflowers for pollen and nectar and this is primarily their diet.
 It goes without saying also that mud and a comfortable shelter should be provided for mason bees to survive.